 Clean Your New Home

 So, before you get overwhelmed with the excitement of setting up your new space, take a moment to gather your cleaning supplies.
-Whether it’s brooms, mops, disinfectants, or a trusty vacuum cleaner, having the right tools on hand will make the task smoother.
+Whether brooms, mops, disinfectants, or a trusty vacuum cleaner, having the right tools on hand will make the task smoother.
 With a clean and sparkling home as your foundation, you’ll find that settling in becomes a much more pleasant experience.

 Check Major Appliances

 Start with the refrigerator.
 After plugging it in, give it a few hours to reach the optimal temperature.
-Check the freezer compartment as well to ensure it’s cooling properly.
+Check the freezer compartment as well to ensure it’s cooling correctly.
 Remember, a well-functioning refrigerator is essential not just for convenience but also for food safety.

 Getting Settled In